r-elsa/csb_webshop/README.md

-## Installation, compilation and excecution
+## Installation, compilation and execution
 <br />

 **1. Navigate to /csb_webshop and add dependencies**